preshpi/preshpi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working with NextJS
+- 🔭 I’m currently working with NextJS and TypeScript
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning React Native and Testing
 - 👯 I’m looking to collaborate with Web Developers
 - 💬 Ask me about anything tech <a href="mailto:ijeomaegwuenu22@gmail.com"> ijeomaegwuenu22@gmail.com</a>
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love watching Kdrama and enjoy making programming contents on <a href="https://www.tiktok.com/@tech.girl_?lang=en"> tiktok </a>
+- ⚡ Fun fact: I love watching Kdrama and enjoy making programming contents on <a href="https://www.tiktok.com/@preshdevvv?_t=8jR4aSHP4oH&_r=1"> tiktok </a>

 <!-- ### :fire: My Stats : -->